ChillThemes/ChillThemes-Portfolio/readme.txt

 = Will this work with any WordPress theme? =

-In short, yes it will.
+Yes it will.
 This plugin will provide you with all you need to setup a portfolio using WordPress.
 You'll just have to provide the post type archive, taxonomy, single portfolio, and portfolio page templates.

+= Is there a widget to go along with this plugin? =

+Yes, it most certainly does!
+If you install and activate our <a href="https://github.com/chillthemes/chillthemes-widgets>ChillThemes Widgets</a> plugin along with this one, you'll see a new widget aptly titled Portfolio.

 = Are there filters? =